SavyasachiJITHU/CODSOFT/README.md

 ## Learning and Growth

-My internship at CodeSoft was a transformative experience that allowed me to expand my knowledge of Python programming and software development as a whole.
+My internship at CodSoft was a transformative experience that allowed me to expand my knowledge of Python programming and software development as a whole.
 I'm excited to continue learning and contributing to the open-source community.

 Feel free to reach out if you have any questions, want to collaborate, or just want to connect.
 Thank you for visiting my GitHub profile!